 A trusted association shall be established between the two nodes utilizing WS-I Basic Security Profile Version 1.1.
 This association will be used for all secure transactions between the IHE actors in the two nodes.
-Note that Section 3.19.6.2 “All Connections carrying Protected Information (PI)” and WS-I Basic Security Profile – Section 3 “Transport Layer Mechanisms” (i.e., http://ws-i.org/profiles/basic-security/1.1/transport) are identical and interoperable.
+Note that Section 3.19.6.2 “All Connections carrying Protected Information (PI)” and WS-I Basic Security Profile – Section 4 “Transport Layer Mechanisms” are identical and interoperable.

 3.19.6.5 SMTP communication